razi-rais/eth-wikipedia-changetracker/Documentation/Setup.md

 3. Open the Terminal
   ![Alt text](/DocumentationImages/Setup/vscodeterminal.jpg?raw=true)
 4. Run `npm run start`
-5. Open your browser on http://localhost:4200/
+5. Open your browser on http://localhost:4200/ and you will have a working application!
+Please see the [App Walkthrough](https://github.com/razi-rais/eth-wikipedia-changetracker/blob/master/Documentation/AppWalkthrough.md) for how to use the application.